 I placed water containers inside, then filled them with tall grass, and branches from a honeysuckle bush (that were in red berry mode) as well as another tree.

-Instant pretend apple tree orchard!
+Instant pretend apple tree orchard at your service!

 Two wood slats were screwed into place on the front of the crate, then rusty junk added for a little more detail.